fjvallarino/monomer/tasks.md

     - Vertical font spacing should be configurable.
     - Add support for password fields by using displayChar.
     - Review tests for scroll passing style, font spacing and password.

-Next
   - Should all widget configs come first, not just containers?
+    - No, it feels awkward.
+    - Still on the fence with containers having config before children.
   - Check consistency of click to focus.
 Dial, slider, inputField (should get focus on shift?)
+    - Simple click receives focus, shift+click allows changing values without getting focus

+Next
   - Remove dpr calculations from NanoVGRenderer.
     - Same with FontManager.
     - When testing Windows/Linux, check if scroll rate needs to be adjusted.